Phamhien77779/ruby-sgp4sdp4/README.md

 # Road Map
 The priorities right now are to:

-* Update this README with more instructions on contributing
 * Understand what's causing the differences between the test results from the Celestrak source code, and this code
 * Document the methods